aorwall/SWE-bench-docker/README.md

 ## Run evaluation
 Run `run_evaluation.py` to evaluate a predictions file.
 A log for each test is written to log_dir in the same format as in the SWE-bench evaluation tools, and the same tooling can then be used to generate a report.

-1. Export environment variable `SWEBENCH_DOCKER_FORK_DIR`
+Each prediction will be provided to the docker image in a base64 encoded environment variable.
+This might fail if the predictions are too large.
+To avoid this the export environment variable `SWEBENCH_DOCKER_FORK_DIR` can be set to provide the prediction in a file in a mounted volume instead.

 ```bash
 git clone https://github.com/aorwall/SWE-bench-docker.git
 export SWEBENCH_DOCKER_FORK_DIR=/path/to/SWE-bench-docker
 ```

-2. Run evaluation
+Run evaluation
 ```
 python run_evaluation.py
     --predictions_path [Required]  Path to the predictions file